redthing1/redpaper/examples/latex_to_typst.md

 ---
-title: "Migrating from LaTeX to Typst: A Beautiful Typography Journey"
+title: "Migrating from LaTeX to Typst"
+subtitle: "A Beautiful Typography Journey"
-author: ["Your Name", "Redpaper Team"]
+author: ["Redpaper Team"]
 date: "May 2025"
 abstract: |
   This document demonstrates the successful migration from LaTeX-based document